redmadrobot-spb/memoirs-ios/Documentation/SensetiveLogger.md

 2. `<private>`

 ### Erase using property wrappers
-For your conviniance you can mark special propeties to make them erased.
+If you need you can dump your whole structures into logs if you mark them as `Loggable`.
-You need to implement Loggable protocol and mark sensetive properties using `@Sensetive` propperty wrapper to make property values erased on object logging.
+In this case you can mark sensitive information with `@Sensitive` property wrapper and they will be erased when needed.

 #### Example
 ```swift